Tomptez/bibfilter/Readme.md

 If there are problems online you might want to read to logs of your running application

+<a id="restart"></a>
 ### 3. Restarting the Application

 In case of issues a restart may be necessary

 1. Login to the server using SSH key.
- a.
+   - a.
 Open command prompt.
- b.
-Connect to the server by typing (you need to be in the university or be connected to the VPN) ssh nbreznau@134.102.137.46
+   - b.
+Connect to the server by typing (you need to be in the university or be connected to the VPN)

+    ssh dokku@IP.ADRE.SS

- c.
+   - c.
 You might have to enter the password you chose when setting the ssh key up

+2. Chek the logs

+    dokku logs my_application_name --tail

-2. Restart
+3. Restart

     dokku ps:start bibfilter

-    dokku logs my_application_name --tail